MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>
 <tr>
 <td>Vendor collaboration (Vendor Portal)</td>
 <td>Dynamics AX 2012 provided vendor portal capabilities via Enterprise Portal.
-These capabilities have been ported to Financial and Operations.
+Financial and Operations also provides these capabilities.
 In version 7.1 (also known as Dynamics 365 for Operations 1611), a vendor could view and respond to purchase orders.
 <p>In version 7.3, the vendor can view and respond to RFQ's.
 Vendors can also view and edit selected information from the vendor record such as addresses, contact information, and contact persons, and they can upload documents in relation to their certifications.</p>
 </td>
 <td>Implemented in version 7.3</td>
 </tr>
 <tr>
 <td>Vendor requests - external request to become a new vendor</td>
 <td>Dynamics AX 2012 provided the ability for an anonymous user to sign up to be a vendor in the system, which could lead to a vendor request for adding a new vendor to the vendor master.
-In version 7.3, the anonymous request from a prospective vendor can be imported via an entity (Data Management/OData), which can lead to inviting the vendor - or the vendor's contact person - to register additional details about the prospective vendor.
+In version 7.3, the anonymous request from a prospective vendor can be imported via an entity (Data Management/OData), which can lead to inviting the vendor - or the vendor's contact person - to register more details about the prospective vendor.
 The information provided is included in a new vendor request that can be reviewed and approved via a workflow process.
 An approval of the vendor request leads to creation of a new vendor account.</td>
 <td>Implemented in version 7.3</td>
 </tr>
 <tr>